iamjoyfulgirl/work-day-scheduler/README.md

 * Deployed app: [Work Day Planner](https://iamjoyfulgirl.github.io/) 🔗 TODO
 * [GitHub Repository](https://github.com/iamjoyfulgirl/work-day-scheduler)
 ## Description:
-This is a challengesimple calendar application that allows a user to save events for each hour of their work day.
+This is a simple calendar application that allows a user to save events for each hour of their work day.
+When the user makes an entry for a time slot and clicks the save icon, the value is saved to local storage where it can be retrieved across browser sessions.

 ## Features
 * HTML